 II.B.3.
 Faculty Qualifications II.B.3.a) Faculty members must have appropriate qualifications in their field and hold appropriate institutional appointments.
-II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the subspecialty by the American Board of Internal Medicine or the American Osteopathic Board of Internal Medicine, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.c) Any non-physician faculty members who participate in fellowship program education must be approved by the program director. ^(Core) Background a nd Intent: The provision of optimal and safe patient care requires a team
+II.B.3.b) Subspecialty physician faculty members must: II.B.3.b).(1) have current certification in the specialty by the American Board of Ophthalmology or the American Osteopathic Board of Ophthalmology and Otolaryngology - Head and Neck Surgery, or possess qualifications judged acceptable to the Review Committee. ^(Core) [Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty] II.B.3.b).(2) Faculty members in ophthalmic plastic and reconstructive

-Background and Intent: The provision of optimal and safe patient care requires a team approach.
-The education of fellows by non-physician educators enables the fellows to better manage patient care and provides valuable advancement of the fellows' knowledge.
-Furthermore, other individuals contribute to the education of the fellow in the basic science of the subspecialty or in research methodology.
-If the program director determines that the contribution of a non-physician individual is significant to the education of the fellow, the program director may designate the individual as a program faculty member or a program core faculty member.

-II.B.3.d) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.d).(1) Faculty members who are ABIM- or AOBIM-certified in endocrinology, gastroenterology, hematology, infectious disease, nephrology, and pulmonary disease should be available to participate in the education of fellows. ^(Core)
+II.B.3.c) surgery should have completed an ophthalmic plastic and reconstructive surgery fellowship; they may have part-time or voluntary faculty appointments. ^{(Detail)†} Any non-physician faculty members who participate in fellowship program education must be approved by the program director. ^(Core) approach.
+The edu better manage pat knowledge.
+Furthe the basic science director determine the education of th ntent: The provision of optimal and safe patient care requires a team incation of fellows by non-physician educators enables the fellows to ient care and provides valuable advancement of the fellows' ermore, other individuals contribute to the education of the fellow in of the subspecialty or in research methodology.
+If the program is that the contribution of a non-physician individual is significant to be fellow, the program director may designate the individual as a ember or a program core faculty member.
+II.B.3.d) Any other specialty physician faculty members must have current certification in their specialty by the appropriate American Board of Medical Specialties (ABMS) member board or American Osteopathic Association (AOA) certifying board, or possess qualifications judged acceptable to the Review Committee. ^(Core) II.B.3.d).(1) There should be designated faculty members from the specialties of otolaryngology, procedural dermatology, craniofacial surgery, plastic surgery, neuroradiology, ocular pathology, and neurology to supervise rotations in these specialties. ^(Detail) II.B.4.
+Core Faculty Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core)

-II.B.4.
-Core Faculty

-Core faculty members must have a significant role in the education and supervision of fellows and must devote a significant portion of their entire effort to fellow education and/or administration, and must, as a component of their activities, teach, evaluate, and provide formative feedback to fellows. ^(Core)